hms-dbmi/viv/sites/docs/src/CUSTOM_SHADERS.md

 **The Challenge:**

-Unfortunately, luma.gl's UBO system does not, as of this writing, support arrays in uniform declarations.
-This means:
+Unfortunately, luma.gl's uniform type system does not, as of this writing, support arrays in uniform declarations.
+This means we:
 - Cannot use: `uniform vec3 colors[NUM_CHANNELS];`
 - Must use: `uniform vec3 color0; uniform vec3 color1; uniform vec3 color2;` etc.